What is Cookie?

 How Does Cookie work in web applications?

 When the user accesses the web application in the browser, then the application saves the cookie used by web browsers.
-If such cookie value exists, then the server considers the request to be authenticated.
-The browser uses the same cookie unless and until cookie is getting expires.
+If such a cookie value exists, then the server considers the request to be authenticated.
+The browser uses the same cookie unless and until the cookie is getting expires.

 Following test cases for Website Cookie testing should be considered while testing web applications:

 - Cookies stored on one website should not be accessible by other websites.

 - The cookies stores at different locations for different browsers.
 Check if your website is appropriately storing cookies on different browsers (as per your list of browsers specified in the requirement) and the same cookies should use properly.

 - Consider a scenario where the user tries to log in to the account using username and password and the cookies are used to maintain the logging state of any user.
 Many times it has been observed that the username or user id is passed in the query string (in the URL as a parameter).
 So here we can change the query string parameter to the different username and press enter key.
 In this case, a user should not be login into other user’s accounts, and the proper error message should be presented to the user.

 - Check if no personal or sensitive data should store in the cookie-like Credit card number, login credentials.
 And if no other option to store confidential information then makes sure that data store in the encrypted format.